RahmaRubi/alx-higher_level_programming/0x0B-python-input_output/READMEA.md

-reading, writing to a file; in addition to json
+reading, writing to a file
+in addition to json